 Houston Drain Cleaning

-Different Types of Drain Cleaners
+Understanding the Role of Chemical Drain Cleaners

 - Caustic drain cleaners contain lye, potash, and other substances and act as bases during the unclogging.
 After applying a caustic drain cleaner to the pipe, it releases electrons to the clog and creates a chemical reaction that turns grease and similar clogs into a soapy substance.
 Because a caustic drain cleaner weighs more than water, it reaches the clog more easily and immediately begins working.